 How do I apply?

 The St. Luke;s University Health Network Orthopaedic Physical Therapy Residency program utilizes the Residency and Fellowship Physical Therapy Centralized Application Service (RF-PTCAS)

 - All applicants must have a valid license to practice Physical Therapy in Pennsylvania and/or New Jersey, or be eligible to sit for the NPTE prior to start of residency.

 - All applicants must be a member of the APTA and the Academy of Orthopedic Physical Therapy.

 - All applicants should have three (3) letters of recommendation.
 If you are a recent graduate, include a letter of recommendation from one of your clinical instructors

-- All applicants must demonstrate through their personal statement and/or letters of recommendation a strong commitment to the philosophy of the specialty of orthopaedics and the principles of the St. Luke's University Health Network Orthopaedic Physical Therapy Residency.
+- All applicants must demonstrate a strong commitment to the philosophy of the specialty of orthopaedics and the principles of the St. Luke's University Health Network Orthopaedic Physical Therapy Residency through their essay responses.